Circle Map

+For the circle of lands, see T and O map.

 Circle Map is a composition for orchestra and electronics by the Finnish composer Kaija Saariaho.
 The work was jointly commissioned by the Royal Concertgebouw Orchestra, the Boston Symphony Orchestra, the Gothenburg Symphony Orchestra, the Orchestre National de France, the Royal Scottish National Orchestra, and the Stavanger Symphony Orchestra.
 It was first performed at the Holland Festival in Gashouder, Amsterdam on June 22, 2012, by the Royal Concertgebouw Orchestra under the conductor Susanna Mälkki.

 Composition

 Circle Map has a duration of 26 minutes and is composed in six movements: